 The plant is not yet completed, though customers are being billed now.

 The Mississippi Power Company website states that the facility will be in service by the first half of 2016.
 The project timeline shows no milestones in 2014 or 2015 which might be used to gauge progress.
 Source:

 http://www.mississippipower.com/pdf/timeline.pdf, both accessed February 4, 2015

 I am unable to find estimated cost figures for the plant on the Mississippi Power Company website or their news website (mississippipowernews.com).
 Neither the Facts nor the State Economic Impact pages include cost estimates for the facility.
-The October 28, 2014 press release announcing the cost increase and completion delay does not mention construction cost..
-Last accessed October 29, 2014.
+The October 28, 2014 and February 3, 2015 press releases do not mention the overall cost of the facility.
+Last accessed February 4, 2015.

 I am unable to find any information on the Mississippi Power Company website regarding the rate increases due to the Kemper plant.
 The following statement on the website earlier this year has been removed.
 "We expect overall average retail rate increases associated with the Kemper project to be approximately 22 percent through 2020 as outlined in the company’s 7-year rate plan.
 These costs, subject to approval by the MPSC, are expected to be recovered from customers through base rates and repayment of low-cost bonds."
 More recently, the Kemper County Energy Facility Facts page states, "We expect overall average retail rate increases associated with the Kemper project to be approximately 24 to 26 percent."